1.5 kilometres - 25 minutes

 - You are now in Lakeshore Park.
 It is one of the oldest and most popular barbeque areas in Wascana Centre.
 This is a wonderful spot to bring the family for an outing.

 - A central point in this picnic area is the totem pole.
 It was given to the Province of Saskatchewan by the Government of British Columbia to commemorate their centennial year in 1971.
 It was carved by a member of the Nimpkish Indian Band of Vancouver, British Columbia.
+In 2016, Lloyd Wadhams (son of the origianl carver) spent the year restoring the totem pole to its original condition.

 - Spruce Island Overlook houses the pump that takes water from the lake to irrigate the grounds along the south shore of the lake.
 The discharge pipe that is decorated with animals was designed to portray some of the characters in the story “A Better Place”.
 The children of Douglas Park school were asked to participate in the naming of this site and created the story.
 You can read the story “A Better Place” on the plaque at the front of the overlook.
 From this location the west side of Spruce Island can be seen.